Wills Mountain

-Wills Mountain is a quartzite-capped ridge in the Ridge and Valley physiographic province of the Appalachian Mountains in Pennsylvania and Maryland, United States, extending from near Bedford, Pennsylvania, to near Cumberland, Maryland.
+Wills Mountain is a quartzite-capped ridge in the Ridge and Valley physiographic province of the Appalachian Mountains in Pennsylvania and Maryland, extending from near Bedford, Pennsylvania, to near Cumberland, Maryland.
 It is the northernmost of several mountain ridges included within the Wills Mountain Anticline.

 Geography

 Pennsylvania

 The Pennsylvania part of Wills Mountain is in Bedford County, reaching an elevation of 2782 ft.
 Although there are mountains in Pennsylvania's Appalachian Plateau that are higher, Wills Mountain is the highest in its Ridge and Valley physiographic province.
 Wills Mountain may have the highest prominence in Pennsylvania.
 The mountain ridge begins abruptly near the Juniata River just north of 2560 ft Kinton Knob, west of Bedford, and just south of the Pennsylvania Turnpike.
 The valley to the south of Kinton Knob is known as Milligans Cove, an excellent geological example of a breached anticline.

 Portions of Wills Mountain, including the summit, are located in Pennsylvania State Game Lands No. 48, where access to the mountain is limited, with only jeep trails and a gravel road on the ridge.
 The summit, like Martin Hill to the east, has no towers or transmitters.
 However, access to the summit is difficult, requiring a hike of more than 1800 ft.